dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 ## Overview

-WebAssembly is a way to safely run code compiled in other languages.
+With WebAssembly, you can safely run code compiled in other languages.
 Runtimes execute WebAssembly Modules (Wasm), which are most often binaries with a `.wasm` extension.